Kivu Ebola epidemic: Spread to Goma

 On 14 July 2019, the first case of EVD was confirmed in the capital of North Kivu, Goma, a city with an international airport and a highly mobile population of 2 million people located near the DRC's eastern border with Rwanda.
 This case was a man who had passed through three health checkpoints, with different names on traveller lists.
-The WHO stated that he died in a treatment centre, whereas according to Reuters he died en route to a treatment centre.
+The WHO stated that he died in a treatment center, whereas according to Reuters he died en route to a treatment center.
 This case triggered the decision by the WHO to again reconvene an emergency committee, where the situation was officially declared a Public Health Emergency of International Concern.

 On 30 July, a second case of EVD was confirmed in the city of Goma, apparently not linked to the first case.
 Across the border from Goma in the country of Rwanda, Ebola simulation drills were being conducted at health facilities.
 A third case of EVD was confirmed in Goma on 1 August.
 On 22 August 2019, Nyiragongo Health Zone, the affected area on the outskirts of Goma, reached 21 days without further cases being confirmed.